-Loved by foreign tourists and local holidaymakers, with nice hotels and blue flag beaches, this resort town is traditionally a bit of a playground for the rich and fancy.
-With a couple of backpacker’s hostels and a plethora of adventure activities in the surrounding jungle and forest, this beautiful town is an action-packed place that can be enjoyed by anyone.
+Loved by foreign tourists and local holidaymakers, with nice hotels and blue flag beaches, Plett is traditionally a bit of a playground for the rich and fancy.
+With a couple of backpacker’s hostels and a plethora of adventure activities in the surrounding ocean, jungle, and forest, this beautiful town is an action-packed place that can be enjoyed by anyone.
+Stretch your Cape Town travel itinerary by going to Plettenberg Bay!

 Table of Contents